A major in neuroscience is designed to provide you with a foundation in the basic biology of the brain and the fundamentals of cognition.

 You will need to carefully select your units to fulfil the senior unit requirements of the major.
 You may choose intermediate units from the areas of anatomy, molecular biology, pharmacology, physiology and psychology.

 To successfully complete your neuroscience major, you must take at least 24 credit points of senior units from the neuroscience subject area.
-These might include units in pharmacology, neuroscience and psychology.
+These must include units in two of the following areas: pharmacology, neuroscience and psychology.

 Concepts of Neuroanatomy